-Sayed Hussain has been studying Islam for the last five years at the Hawza of South Lebanon.
+Sayed Hussain has been studying Islam for the last six years at the Hawza of South Lebanon.
 He graduated with a Journalism degree from Brunel University in 2012, and a Masters degree in Religion in Global Politics from SOAS university of London in 2017.

 Sayed Hussain has recently been engaging with youth from different communities around the world on issues of Islamic identity, spirituality and mental health.
 He is currently producing the film 'In Search of the Sacred', as through spirituality he attempts to address the crisis of modern man.